aws-samples/win-kube-svc-monitor/README.md

+## KubeSvcMonitor
+Kubelet and Kube-Proxy on Windows don't have an action if the Windows service stops, resulting in the worker node being "Not Ready."

+KubeSvcMonitor is a simple Windows Service that monitors Kubelete and Kube-Proxy service status.
+In case one or both services stops, KubeSvcMonitor will restart the service within 30 seconds.

 ## Install the service
 `New-Service -Name "KubeSvcMonitor" -Description "Monitors Kubernetes services and restarts them if they are stopped" -BinaryPathName <full-path-of-exe>`
 **or**